practicaldsc/study/problems/disc04/dsc10-fa22-mid-q2.md

 # BEGIN SUBPROB

-Which type of visualization should we use to visualize the distribution of `"Range"`?
+Which of the following types of visualizations could use to visualize the distribution of `"Range"`?
+Select all that apply.

-( ) Bar chart
+[ ] Bar chart
-( ) Histogram
+[ ] Histogram
-( ) Scatter plot
+[ ] Scatter plot
-( ) Line plot
+[ ] Line plot
+[ ] Box plot
+[ ] None of the above

 # BEGIN SOLUTION

-**Answer:** Histogram
+**Answer:** Histogram or box plot

-`"Range"` is a numerical (i.e. quantitative) variable, and we use histograms to visualize the distribution of numerical variables.
+`"Range"` is a numerical (i.e. quantitative) variable, and we use histograms and box plots to visualize the distribution of numerical features.

 - A bar chart couldn't work here.
-Bar charts can show the distribution of a categorical variable, but `"Range"` is not categorical.
+Bar charts can show the distribution of a categorical feature, but `"Range"` is not categorical.
-- A scatter plot visualizes the relationship between two numerical variables, but we are only dealing with one numerical variable here (`"Range"`).
+- A scatter plot visualizes the relationship between two numerical features, but we are only dealing with one numerical feature here (`"Range"`).
-- Similarly, a line plot visualizes the relationship between two numerical variables, but we only have one here.
+- Similarly, a line plot visualizes the relationship between two numerical features, but we only have one here.

 # END SOLUTION